synthizer/synthizer/manual/src/object_reference/global_echo.md

 ## Remarks

 This is a stereo tapped delay line, with a one-block crossfade when taps are reconfigured.
 The max delay is currently fixed at 5 seconds, but this will be made user configurable in future.

 This implementation offers precise control over the placement of taps, at the cost of not being able to have indefinitely long echo effects.
 It's most useful for modeling discrete, panned echo taps.
 Some ways this is useful are:

 - Emphasize footsteps off walls in large spaces, by computing the parameters for the taps off level geometry.
 - Emphasize openings or cooridors.
 - Pair it with a reverb implementation to offer additional, highly controlled early reflection emphasis

 This is effectively discrete convolution for 2 channels, implemented using an algorithm designed for sparse taps.
-In other words, the cost of any echo effect is `O(taps)`.
+In other words, the cost of any echo effect is `O(taps)` per sample.
 Anything up to a few thousand discrete taps is probably fine, but beyond that the cost will become prohibitive.